The Artist

 The centre line stands as a quiet emblem of strength, a lasting reminder that no boundary is insurmountable, and a celebration of the human spirit's ability to endure, evolve, and inspire.

-Over the past decade, Natasha has grown the brand into an internationally recognized name, with exhibitions at prestigious events such as the Architectural Digest Design Show in New York, London Design Fair, and the Interior Design Show (IDS) in both Toronto and Vancouver.
-Her work has earned a Gold award at the European Product Design Awards and has been featured in hundreds of publications and television segments, receiving praise from design enthusiasts and notable figures—including renowned author and canoeist Seth Godin.
+Over the past decade, Natasha has grown the brand into an internationally recognized name, with exhibitions at prestigious events such as the Architectural Digest Design Show in New York, the London Design Fair, and the Interior Design Show (IDS) in both Toronto and Vancouver.
+Her work has earned a Gold award at the European Product Design Awards, been published by Gestalten in The Outsiders, and featured in hundreds of publications — including AZURE, Design Milk, Domino, GQ, Monocle, O Magazine, and The Wall Street Journal — as well as television segments such as HGTV’s Love It or List It and Queer Eye.
+Her work has received praise from design enthusiasts and notable figures, including renowned author and canoeist Seth Godin.

-Natasha has collaborated with global brands and actively supported numerous environmental non-profits.
+Natasha has collaborated with global brands including Filson, Ralph Lauren, eBay, CB2, and Roots, while also actively supporting numerous environmental non-profits.
 Notably, in 2022, she partnered with the Hudson’s Bay Company (HBC) to create a legacy paddle as part of HBC’s Truth and Reconciliation efforts during the historic transfer of its landmark Winnipeg building to the Southern Chiefs’ Organization.
 This symbolic paddle was gifted to Grand Chief Jerry Daniels, Prime Minister Justin Trudeau, and other distinguished leaders.

 Bring the journey home with one of Natasha’s collectible art pieces—an iconic Canadian object steeped in history, heritage, and meaning.